MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Continuous use and maintenance**

 Test reliability is an important part of maintaining the effectiveness of the testing suite.
 Test failures should be assigned and investigated, with potential security issues getting high priority and getting updated within a prompt and predetermined timeframe.
-Ignoring test failures should not be a common practice, but should require strong justification and approval.
+Ignoring test failures shouldn't be a common practice, but should require strong justification and approval.
 Test failures due to issues within the test suite itself should be treated the same as other failures, as this presents a lapse in coverage and can cause product issues to be missed.

 **Kinds of tests, especially unit tests**

 There are several types of automated tests, and while not all are applicable to all applications, a good test suite will contain a selection of several different types.
 Code Based Test Cases such as unit tests are the most common and most integral, being applicable to all applications and intentionally covering as many code paths as possible for correctness.
 These tests should be small, quick, and not affect the state of the machine, so that the full suite of these can be run quickly and often.
-As part of the wider test infrastructure running remotely, these tests can also easily be run on multiple machine hardware setups, which can catch issues that cannot always be reproduced on a single developer's machine.
+As part of the wider test infrastructure running remotely, these tests can also easily be run on multiple machine hardware setups, which can catch issues that can't always be reproduced on a single developer's machine.

 **Visual Studio**